-- Commercial Property Owners: In the case of a commercial property, the landlord has a duty to inspect the property for safety hazards, including the presence of vicious animals.
-The reason for this is that members of the public are able to access this property.
-If a dog bites a customer while they are shopping, the commercial property owner could share in the liability with the dog owner.
+- Commercial Property Owners: In the case of a commercial property, the landlord must inspect the property for safety hazards, including the presence of vicious animals.
+The reason for this is that members of the public can access this property.
+If a dog bites a customer while shopping, the commercial property owner could share the liability with the dog owner.

 A competent Rio Linda dog bite lawyer can help you get the monetary compensation you deserve for the injuries you suffered.
 Compensation for dog bite injuries includes:

 - Medical Bills

 It is critically important that you find out who owned the dog.
 As mentioned, California adheres to strict liability for dog owners, so determining who actually had ownership over the dog can make or break a personal injury claim.
 If you were bitten by a stray dog, you may be unable to recover financially due to the lack of an insurance policy that would cover the attack and compensate you for your injuries.Compliance with the Statutory Deadline Required

 You should speak to an attorney and file a claim immediately.
 This is because the statute of limitations period for dog bite injuries in California is only two years from the date of the attack.Rio Linda Dog Bite Lawyer